 Asking someone to read over your work should be your final step.
 Grab a fresh pair of eyes to read over what you’ve done to catch any possible errors you could have missed.

 As mentioned, practice makes more practice.
 It warrants stating twice.
 There are tons of proofreading quizzes, tests, and games you can take online!
 There are even full-fledged proofreading courses you can take!

-Becoming a better proofreader can be a challenging task.
-You don’t need a degree to be good at it – but a keen eye for errors and spelling mistakes will help!
+Becoming a better proofreader isn’t impossible.
+You don’t need a degree to be good at it—but a keen eye for errors and spelling mistakes will help!
 Proofreading isn’t just about catching errors; it’s about polishing sentences to make them smooth, interesting, and most importantly, clear.